So, you want to become a Contributing Writer at FII? That’s awesome!

 - History: Profiling important events and women in history one feminist a time.

-- Intersectionality: Body image, women’s health, caste, class, sex and sexuality, LGBTQIA+, disability and mental health, violence, masculinity and privilege, religion, and rural and urban communities
+- Intersectionality: Body image, women’s health, caste, class, race, sex and sexuality, LGBTQIA+, disability and mental health, violence, masculinity and privilege, religion, and rural and urban communities

 - Media Watch: saw mis-representation of women, gender or gender-based violence in mainstream media and/or popular media?
 Want to critique advertisements using femvertising to sell their products?
 Send us a pitch!

 - Society: In this section we cover stories from campus, workplace, news, politics, stories about women in sports and women in STEM as well as global stories of importance.

 - Survivor Stories: Want to write about a case of sexual violence?
 We offer you the space anonymously.

 - Videos: Have a video story for us?
 Or, you think we should feature this particular video?
 We are all ears.

 - Interviews: We feature women who have done groundbreaking work in the field of gender, sexuality, women’s rights and the likes to get an insight into their lives and their work.
 More and more people are joining the feminist movement and working on gender and we wish to bring them in the limelight, one life at a time.

 - Please address the mail subject as ‘Submission: Title’, for example ‘Submission: Can We Stop Calling It ‘Eve-Teasing’? and email to email@example.com.